ntdyjack/ntdyjack.github.io/experience.markdown

 permalink: /experience
 ---

+**Consultant (2022-Present)
+- Designer and maintainer of bioinformatics workflows and storage in diangostic health
+- Advisor and designer in cryptocurrency investing: data workflows, forecasting, risk management
+- References available upon request

 **Researcher (2019-2022)**<br/>**Johns Hopkins Bloomberg School of Public Health - Baltimore, MD**
 - Theoretical exploration of discordance measures in the observation classification problem (
 - Designer and maintainer of R package with multiple approximation methods for label-dissimilarity discordance in the classification (clustering) problem